 Town election filing update

-In the the Town of Taylorsville 2023 Municipal election, eleven candidates have filed to run for office in the nonpartisan races: one for Mayor and ten for the four open Council seats.
+In the the Town of Taylorsville 2023 Municipal election, fifteen candidates have filed to run for office in the nonpartisan races: two for Mayor and thirteen for the four open Council seats, more than anyone can recall in years.

 Mayoral race